Africa

 We end our day with a visit to the Tahai Ceremonial Centre.
 Your afternoon is at leisure to relax at your hotel or explore independently.

-Note: Wear good walking shoes and pack both sunscreen and rain gear.
+Note: The order of your day excursions may be changed.
+Wear good walking shoes and pack both sunscreen and rain gear.
+Shared tours have a maximum of 20 people.

 Transfer to Easter Island Airport for your onward flight.